 The purpose of the review process is to give an expert opinion regarding the quality of the manuscript being considered.
 The review process in RCR should provide the authors, associate editors and editor with information on how to improve the article and make it publishable in a first line journal.

 Reviewers' task is to HELP the author and the journal staff to improve the manuscript.

-Each article is reviewed by two respected specialist on the topic that are part of the editorial board or that are contacted ad hoc, and by the editor or by an associate editor.
-Draft are also made available to the scholar commmunity in the open access reviewing process.
+Each article is reviewed by two respected specialist on the topic that are part of the editorial board or contacted ad hoc, and by the editor or an associate editor.
+Draft are also made available to the scholar commmunity in the open peer review process.